-This year, Global News is inviting our viewers and listeners to support the 18th Annual Global News Give Me Shelter campaign.
-Join us and stand up for women and children fleeing domestic violence by making sure they have the items they need, and more, when they arrive at the women’s shelters.
+This year, Global News is inviting our viewers and listeners to support the 19th Annual Global News Give Me Shelter campaign.
+Join us and stand up for women and children fleeing domestic violence by making sure they have the items they need, and more when they arrive at the women’s shelters.
 We are asking our community to donate gift cards and online monetary donations to help make the holidays a bit brighter for these women and children.
-Donations will be accepted until December 19.
+Donations will be accepted until December 15.

 Like last year, the need is greater than ever.

-To donate gift cards, Global Edmonton has set up a donation box in the front entrance of our Global Edmonton Studios at 5325 Allard Way.
-Gift cards can also be mailed, before December 16, to 5325 Allard Way, Edmonton, AB, T6H 5B8.
+To donate gift cards, Global Edmonton has set up a donation box at the front entrance of our Global Edmonton Studios at 5325 Allard Way.
+Gift cards can also be mailed, before December 13, to 5325 Allard Way, Edmonton, AB, T6H 5B8.